Citizens Commission on Immigration

 Leadership Team

-David (leans red) is a co-founder of Braver Angels and director of the Citizens Commission on Immigration.
+David is a co-founder of Braver Angels and director of the Citizens Commission on Immigration.
 He lives in South Lebanon, Ohio.

-Laura (leans blue) is the outreach coordinator for this initiative.
+Laura is the outreach coordinator for this initiative.
 She is a retired engineer and project manager from Hewlett Packard and 3D Systems.
-In her work for Braver Angels she is also on the Braver Faith leadership team and posts regularly on the Braver Angels Oregon Facebook page.
+In her work for Braver Angels she is also the engagement coordinator for the Braver Faith leadership team.
 She lives in Lake Oswego, Oregon (near Portland).

 Bio coming soon!